thindil/steamsky-site/README.md

 It is [Yass](https://yet-another-static-site-generator.github.io/)
-project to generate Steam Sky website.
+project to generate old Steam Sky website.